-Powerplant Maintenance II
+AERO 107 10.0 Units Powerplant Maintenance II

-Course Advisory: SCC minimum English standard; AERO 055.
-Presents a study of the theory, operation, maintenance and repair of the turbine engine and accessories.
+Course Advisory: SCC minimum English and Math standard.
+The course presents a study of the theory, operation, maintenance and repair of the turbine engine and related systems.
+It gives the student practical hands on experience that will satisfy future employment and FAA requirements.
 Five hours lecture, fifteen hours lab.